-Always store leftovers in an air-tight container.
-You can freeze these meatballs for up to three months.
-You can easily reheat in the air fryer for 3-5 minutes at 200 degrees if they are thawed, 5-7 minutes if they are frozen.
+Store leftovers in an airtight container (I like these glass ones) in the refrigerator for up to a week.
+You can freeze up to three months.
+Reheat in the air fryer for 3-5 minutes at 200º if they are thawed, 5-7 minutes if they are frozen.

 Side Dish recipes for Meatballs